 The Commission comprises volunteer representatives from the 35 council districts appointed by the mayor to serve three-year terms.

-Metro Beautification supports neighborhood clean-up efforts all year as well as Mayor Barry's Spring and Fall Clean-ups.
+Metro Beautification supports neighborhood clean-up efforts all year as well as the Mayor's Spring Clean-ups.
 Learn more about conducting neighborhood clean-ups and requesting free supplies.